Lazarusphp/OpenFileHandler/README.md

 // Using Object orientated based can also be done like so, this will also Handle Generate Root.
 $filehandler = new FileHandler($pathname);
 ```
+*Creating a Directory*

+if a root is not generated but required, the root directory will have to be passed for the following methods.

 ```php
 // Make Sure path exists